-Charles Locke Eastlake (1836-1906) was a British-born furniture designer and architect and among the most influential figures in architecture and design in the last half of the 19th century.
+Charles Locke Eastlake (1836-1906) was a British-born furniture designer and among the most influential figures in architecture and design in the last half of the 19th century.
 Although his early designs were shaped by William Morris’s use of floral and medieval motifs, Eastlake later developed his own, distinctive style which emphasized angular detailing with shallow, linear carving.
-His book Hints on Household Taste in Furniture, Upholstery and other Details was published in the United States in 1872 and proved so popular that it was reprinted several times by 1880.
-This book remained an important guide for architects and furniture designers into the 1890s.
+His influential book Hints on Household Taste in Furniture, Upholstery and other Details popularized his aesthetic and style.
+It was first published in the United States in 1872 and proved so popular that it was reprinted several times by 1880.
+The book remained an important guide for architects and furniture designers into the 1890s.

 Charles Eastlake came to abhor how is designs were used in the United States.
 Following Morris’s emphasis on authenticity and craftsmanship, Eastlake opposed the gratuitous use of of mass-produced, machine-made spindles, brackets and other elements.
 Indeed, the style can be very busy and even distracting if not painted properly.